lxfx05/Password/CHANELOG.md

 **🧪Fixed**
-`forum.html` added a js sextion for submitting the forum data filled to get the password result
+`forum.html` added a js section for submitting the forum data filled to get the password result

 ---